 Just a short while ago -- more or less yesterday -- a "Rise of the Robots" scenario was being debated for its potential Utopian and Dystopian outcomes.
 Then the movie Avatar supplanted Terminator to reflect an entirely new possibility.

 It didn't take very long: the Avatar has now arrived, and scientists are beginning to study the effects of how virtual reality can impact one's perception of themselves and those around them in the real world.
 Early conclusions are troubling.

 The Avatar Project has very clear milestones as documented on the 2045 website.
 They are as follows:

 A roadmap also illustrates the progression:

-New Scientist has announced a major step taken in merging reality with virtual reality, which follows the path set out by Transhumanists.
-It's a tentative step, as would be the case with any four-year-old, but offers the promise that the mind can begin to merge with any body it wishes inside the digital landscape:
+New Scientist announced in July of last year a significant step in merging reality with virtual reality.
+The model avatar took the body of a four-year-old child.
+It's was a tentative step, as would be the case with any four-year-old, but suggested that the mind can begin to merge with any body it wishes inside the digital landscape: